Modeling the internet of things: a hybrid modeling approach using complex networks and agent-based models

-Complex Adaptive Systems Modeling was recently accepted into Thomson Reuters' Emerging Sources Citation Index (ESCI)!
+Complex Adaptive Systems Modeling was recently accepted into Clarivate Analytics' Emerging Sources Citation Index (ESCI)!
 Editor-in-Chief, Muaz Niazi, also participated in a webcast to support this new service and to highlight the importance of CASM's inclusion.
-To watch this webcast, please click on the link below and complete the quick Thomson Reuters registration form.
+To watch this webcast, please click on the link below and complete the quick registration form.

 ESCI Webcast with Muaz Niazi

 Forthcoming Article Collections

 Open thematic series

 Modeling Complexity in Complex Adaptive Communication Networks and Environments

 Submission Deadline: 31 July 2017

 Complex Adaptive Systems Modeling (CASM) is a highly multidisciplinary modeling and simulation journal that serves as a unique forum for original, high-quality peer-reviewed papers with a specific interest and scope limited to agent-based and complex network-based modeling paradigms for Complex Adaptive Systems (CAS).
 The highly multidisciplinary scope of CASM spans any domain of CAS.
 Possible areas of interest range from the Life Sciences (E.g. Biological Networks and agent-based models), Ecology (E.g. Agent-based/Individual-based models), Social Sciences (Agent-based simulation, Social Network Analysis), Scientometrics (E.g. Citation Networks) to large-scale Complex Adaptive COmmunicatiOn Networks and environmentS (CACOONS) such as Wireless Sensor Networks (WSN), Body Sensor Networks, Peer-to-Peer (P2P) networks, pervasive mobile networks, service oriented architecture, smart grid and the Internet of Things.

 In general, submitted papers should have the following key elements: